FH-Cloud-Computing/website/docs/lectures/3-xaas/index.md

 - Some object storage implementations offer the ability to keep *multiple versions* of files.
 Clients can be prevented from deleting older versions making versioning an effective data loss prevention mechanism.
 - Some object storage implementations offer the ability to lock files from being modified in the future.
 This is especially important when adhering to corporate or government data retention requirements.

+{{ quiz("What is a typical use case for an object storage?", [
+    answer("Long-term storage for backups", true),
+    answer("Storage of user-uploaded files (e.g. images)", true), answer("Storage backend for databases.", false), ]) }}

+{{ quiz("How are object storages typically integrated?", [
+    answer("They are mounted as a drive in the operating system.", false), answer("The application typically supports using object storages directly.", true), ]) }}

+{{ quiz("What filesystem feature do object storages NOT offer?", [
+    answer("The ability to partially write or read a file.", true), answer("The ability to obtain an exclusive lock for exclusive access.", true), answer("The ability to change access permissions.", false), ]) }}

 ### Cold storage

 Some providers offer an extension to their object storage system that puts data in cold storage (e.g. [on tape](https://en.wikipedia.org/wiki/Magnetic_tape_data_storage)).
 Data can be uploaded directly via the API, or in the case of very large data amounts shipped to the provider on hard drives.